Lab-Grown diamonds

 In 1954 Howard Tracy Hall synthesized the first artificial diamond at the GE lab in Schenectady, NY.
 He was rewarded with a $10 US savings bond for that invention, and GE went on to make a fortune.
 Forty years later, gem-quality material suitable for jewelry was produced.

-We offer IGI and GIA-certified lab-grown diamonds of any size and shape
+We offer CERTIFIED lab-grown diamonds of any size at wholesale prices

 Leon Mege is your one-stop shop for certified lab-grown diamonds at wholesale prices.
 A lab-grown option will allow you to choose a better cut, higher grade, and much larger diamond.
 For over 30 years, Leon Mege has been using and promoting lab-grown diamonds.
 We are trendsetters pioneering the use of lab-grown diamonds in bespoke hand-forged jewelry.
 The same relentless technological progress that brought us Gorilla Glass Victus and Peeps eyeglass cleaners gave us the miracle of diamond science that is conflict-free, ethically produced, and 100% recyclable.